-Dominic Villecco is a 35-year veteran of the telecommunications industry.
-As V-COMM’s founder and president, he has led the company from two employees to more than 50, with two main offices on the East coast.
+Dominic Villecco has more than 35 years of experience in the telecommunications industry.
+As V‑COMM’s founder and president, he has led the company from two employees to more than 50, with two main offices on the East coast.
 He is a qualified expert witness in telecommunications engineering in New Jersey, New York, Pennsylvania, Delaware and Michigan.
 He has also testified in Federal court on behalf of the FCC and US Department of Justice in two high-profile cases.
-Prior to founding V-COMM in 1995, Mr. Villecco led all engineering efforts for Comcast Cellular Communications, Inc. and Comcast International Holdings.
+Prior to founding V‑COMM in 1995, Mr. Villecco led all engineering efforts for Comcast Cellular Communications, Inc. and Comcast International Holdings.
 As former Director of Engineering for American Cellular Network Corporation (AMCELL), he helped design the first regional cellular network in the United States with propriety automatic call delivery among independent carriers.
 Mr. Villecco’s expertise provides a positive impact upon his clients’ growth rates and their ability to secure financing from key vendors.

 Mr. Villecco previously served as Vice Chairman on the Board of Advisors for Drexel University’s Electrical and Computer Engineering Department, and received the Distinguished Alumnus Award in 2001.
 He also served as Chairman of the Technical Subcommittee for the Association of Public Safety Officials-International, Inc. (APCO) Region 28 and its 700 MHz initiatives.
 Mr. Villecco is recognized as a telecommunications expert by the FCC and the US Department of Justice.
 He is currently the Vice President and Chair of the Public Safety Committee for the New Jersey Wireless Association (NJWA) and is on the Advisory Council for Northeast DAS & Small Cell Association.